How to Shoot Video Like a Professional Videographer

 A tripod is an easy answer to producing steady video, but avoid becoming dependent on it.
 You can shoot steady video without lugging around a lot of gear.

 Get your body in position so that every breath you take doesn't lead to unwanted camera motion.
 Use the ground, a wall, or another object to brace the camera and get interesting visual perspectives.
-By ditching the tripod, you can move around a scene without being anchored in one spot.
+By ditching the tripod, you have the freedom to move around a scene without being anchored in one spot.

 Produce Creative Shots